NoviSystems/labsite/README.md

 This is a guide to start developing lab.oscar apps.
 It assumes basic linux command line knowledge.

-Now, you'll want to clone the repository and setup your [virtualenv](http://www.virtualenv.org/en/latest/).
+First, you'll want to clone the repository and setup your [virtualenv](http://www.virtualenv.org/en/latest/).

     $ git clone git@github.com:ITNG/labsite